SickProdigy/SickGamingBot/Reaction-Roles.md

 * selfrole Add or remove a defined selfrole
 * sticky Set whether or not a role will be re-applied when a user...
 * viewroles View current roletools setup for each role in the ser...

+<p> Note* use '-help roletools' to get helpful information in discord from bot! </p>

 Testing:
 * -roletools button create role1 @role label: Super fun role style: blurple emoji: 😀